ATPLab-LUMS/Wave-GMS/README.md

 ---

 ## Introduction
 We introduce **Wavelet-guided Generative Medical Segmentation (Wave-GMS)**, an extension of GMS that leverages **LiteVAE** and **wavelet-based structural guidance** for improved segmentation.
 Instead of relying only on the pre-trained Stable Diffusion VAE, Wave-GMS introduces:
 - A lightweight **LiteVAE** encoder–decoder for efficiency.
 - A **wavelet guidance mechanism** (via SKFF fusion) to capture structural information.
 - Integration with existing latent mapping models (ResAttnUNet and SFT-UNet).
 Our design reduces computation while enhancing segmentation quality, particularly in medical datasets with structural textures.
-Extensive experiments across multiple public datasets show that **Wave-GMS achieves competitive Dice/IoU scores and superior SSIM-based similarity measures**.
+Extensive experiments across multiple public datasets show that **Wave-GMS achieves competitive Dice, IoU, and HD95 scores**.

 ---